Core Concepts

 │ └── Recording, transcript, events

-│ └── Delivery tracker issue (GitHub or Linear)
+│ └── pushed to → Delivery tracker issue (GitHub or Linear)

 └── Settings (tracker integration, API keys)